andli/dadmin/README.md

 # dadmin — A Minecraft RCON Admin app for all operating systems

 A minimalist desktop app for administering a local Minecraft server via RCON.
+Works on Windows, macOS and Linux.
 Helping you, the (d)admin, play survival mode with your kids without having to type `/give` all the bloody time. 😅

 Right now the app supports giving _items_ (with _enchantments_) and applying _effects_.